-The Defendant contends that his right to a fair trial comporting with due process requirements has been compromised by virtue of the fact that law enforcement officers returned the subject item to its purported owner rather than retained it within their control.
+The Defendant contends that his right to a fair trial comporting with due process requirements has been compromised by virtue of the fact that law enforcement officers seized property and then returned the subject item to its purported owner rather than retained it within their control.
 The essence of the Defendant's argument is that the State's failure to preserve this evidence violated his right to due process.